The final camera-ready submission must be formatted following the ACM SIGCONF Proceedings format using the ACMART style with the

 - Proceedings will appear in the ACM Digital Library up to two weeks before the conference.

-Papers must be submitted in printable PDF format and should contain a maximum of 11 pages of single-spaced two-column text, 10 point, not including references and optional appendix.
+Papers must be submitted in printable PDF format and should contain a maximum of 11 pages of single-spaced two-column text, not including references.
 You may include any number of pages for references, but see below for more instructions.
 If you are using LaTeX to typeset your paper, we suggest that you use the template that we provide.
 If you use a different software package to typeset your paper, please adhere to the guidelines given in the table below.

 |Paper size||US Letter 8.5in x 11in|